What is Skilled Capital?

 |Advanced Diploma of Community Sector Management

-Please note: Students who do not meet the eligibility criteria for Skilled Capital Funding, fees will be calculated at the Fee-For-Service rates > Click Here <
+Please note: Course fees include all resources and materials.
+Students who do not meet the eligibility criteria for Skilled Capital Funding, fees will be calculated at the Fee-For-Service rates > Click Here <

 Am I eligible for Concession?